AhmedAlyElGhannam/I_use_Arch_btw/README.md

 ## Introduction

-This is a guide on how to install Arch manually for the fun of it.
-Then, GNOME will be installed as the desktop environment of choice.
+This is a guide on how to prepare my personal set up.
+Here, I install Arch manually for the fun of it then GNOME will be installed as the desktop environment of choice.
 Additionally, I will add sections for all extensions/apps I use, so feel free to skip that.
 Make sure you use ethernet instead of wifi to avoid unnecessary obstacles.

 ## Prologue: Installation Medium Preparation (Ventoy)
   1. Download arch iso image from their official website.